elizerdim/rest-coutries-api/README.md

 Users should be able to:

 - See all countries from the API on the homepage
-- Search for a country using an input field
+- Search for a country using the input field
 - Filter countries by region
 - Click on a country to see more detailed information on a separate page
+- Refresh the page on the country detail pages
 - Click through to the border countries on the detail page
 - View the optimal layout for the interface depending on their device's screen size
 - See hover and focus states for all interactive elements on the page
+- Have screen readers read the focused region on the filter field
-- **Bonus:** Toggle the color scheme between light and dark mode
+- **Bonus:** Toggle the color scheme between light and dark mode that persists on next visit or after a refresh

 ## Screenshot